-- The student is expected to only enroll in classes as advised by the assigned program coordinator. - The Basic Course Information (BCI) document for each course is available online through the College's website (polk.edu/BCI); there is a search bar to input the course prefix and number.
-The BCI provides an overview of the skillsets and content of the course.
-The instructor's Course Syllabus provides specific policies pertaining to that section of the class. - Each course in the program covers current methods of instruction.
-The course description and course objectives are provided in the Course Syllabus and Basic Course Information document for each course.
+- The student is expected to only enroll in classes as advised by the assigned program coordinator. - The Basic Course Information (BCI) document for each course is available online through the College's website (polk.edu/BCI).
+The BCI provides the course description and objectives, as well as an overview of the skillsets and content of the course.
+The instructor's Course Syllabus provides specific policies and procedures. - Each course in the program utilizes current research and evidence-based methodology and skills.